Skip to Content

 Address: Piazza de’ Pitti, 1, 50125 Firenze FI

-Situated on the south side of the Arno River is the magnificent Palazzo Pitti, one of Florence’s most iconic palaces and home to some truly impressive art collections.
+Situated on the south side of the Arno River lies the magnificent Palazzo Pitti, one of Florence’s most iconic palaces and home to awe-inspiring art collections.
+This historic, massive palace spanning 32,000 square feet is an impressive site worth visiting, especially on a nice summer day, since the gardens are incredible.

 Palazzo Pitti, sometimes called Pitti Palace, was originally built in 1458 as a military fortress and later converted into a palace by the powerful Medici family.
-Featuring stunning Renaissance-style architecture and beautiful gardens on its grounds, this historic palace is one of the most famous landmarks in Florence.
+Featuring stunning Renaissance-style architecture and beautiful gardens on its grounds, this historic palace is one of the most iconic attractions in Florence.

-Inside its walls, visitors can admire some truly incredible works of art, including paintings by Titian and Filippino Lippi as well as sculptures by Giambologna.
+Inside its walls, visitors can admire some incredible works of art, including paintings by Titian and Filippino Lippi and sculptures by Giambologna.
+With its outstanding art collections, Palazzo Pitti hosts multiple museums and galleries, including the famous Boboli Gardens, one of Florence’s top attractions.

 See Related: Things to Do in Italy & Places to Visit